sebi75/expense-tracker-app/README.md

 ### Written is Typescript

-### State Management with React ContextAPI, set up with reducer for the main actions and used for centralizing the apps state.
+### State Management initially made using the React Context API, then switched it to redux/toolkit.

 ### Using react-chartjs for the charts.